arokettu/phpstorm-metadata-export/docs/containers.rst

 PHP-DI
 ======

-The library has full support for the PHP-DI version 6.*
+The library has full support for the PHP-DI versions 6.* and 7.*

 Laminas ServiceManager
 ======================